Teachers must stop assigning problems to students in math class, but apparently they need to stop assigning equations, too.

 I proposed using the word “equation” when asking a student to add, subtract, multiply, or divide.

 It turns out that “equation” is the wrong word, too.
 My friend, who is a physicist, points this out in his comment to my post.
-I’m posting his comment hear, broken it into paragraphs to make the reading easier but otherwise unaltered.
+I’m posting his comment here; I broke it into paragraphs to make the reading easier, but otherwise left it unaltered.

 This is the same person who once explained to me that an email actually has physical weight.